 Want to use a VET Student Loan to pay for your study?

-To use a VETSL to pay for your study, you must submit your TFN by the census date.
-If you don’t have a TFN, get it early by applying for one via the ATO site.
+To use a VSL to pay for your study, you must submit your Tax File Number (TFN) by the census date.
+If you don’t have a TFN, get it early by applying for one via the Australian Tax Office (ATO).
 Otherwise, if you miss your census date, you’ll not be able to use the loan for that study period.

 VET Student Loan fee notices